Beneficiary designation: The step everyone should take to protect their loved ones

 Appoint an attorney-in-fact

-An essential part of your estate planning is appointing an attorney-in-fact under a Power of Attorney (POA), granting another person the authority to make major financial decisions on your behalf.
+An essential part of your estate planning is appointing an attorney-in-fact under a power of attorney (POA), granting another person the authority to make major financial decisions on your behalf.
+This person can be a family member or close friend and does not have to be a lawyer.

 Create a living will